-Youth Development and HIV Prevention through Campus Radio & Social Media
+Youth Development and HIV Prevention through Radio & Social Media

 Follow us on our Social Media channels!

 “Future Beats” is a Youth Development and HIV Prevention programme implemented and funded by the Higher Education and Training HIV/AIDS Programme (HEAIDS) and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ).

 The aim of the HEAIDS Future Beats project is to establish radio and social media programmes at campus and youth community radio stations in South Africa that create greater awareness concerning HIV and AIDS and social justice issues in South Africa., e.g. human rights, social transformation, poverty, youth unemployment, alcohol and drug abuse, women empowerment and Gender Based Violence.
 The cutting-edge design of the project is based on the concept that when it comes to communication “one size does not fit all”.
 Social behaviour change communication messages are tailored to the different target communities in South Africa’s higher education sector, taking into consideration various demographics, languages and unique social problems students in the country face.

 While previous national social behaviour change communication programmes in South Africa were developed with one message that was shared across all communities, the Future Beats programme seeks to empower campus and community radio managers and volunteer journalists to produce unique and innovative radio and social media content that allows for meaningful peer-to-peer communication and engages listeners in discussions around HIV and social drivers of the pandemic without feeling “HIV fatigued”.
 Young radio journalists, presenters and managers become agents of social change in their own student communities.
 The dialogue about topics raised in the radio programmes continue on the social media sites that form part of the project.
 An experienced Project Officer that supports the stations in implementing HIV programmes closely supervises the radio stations participating in the project.